On prethermal time crystals from semi-holography: Introduction

 Interestingly, we also find that almost dissipationless PTC-type modes with finite momentum also appear in the soft sector in the \textit{sound channel} by the modification of the black hole quasinormal modes due to the influence of the hard sector at low temperatures.
 Although this can be attributed to the nature of the coupling, it is harder to describe this behavior in terms of a simplified quasi-hydrodynamic theory or to study this numerically.

-Finally, we find inhomogeneous zero modes (IZM) leading to Gregory–Laflamme (GL)-like instability \cite{Gregory:1993vy,Gregory:1994bj} in the semi-holographic sound channel.
-The IZMs occur at all temperatures up to the cutoff of the model: the relaxation mode of the hard MIS sector becomes gapless exactly at a finite momentum $q_0 \neq 0$ signaling an emergent spatial scale in the semi-holographic system.
-This is similar to the Gregory-Laflamme (GL) instability of higher-dimensional black strings~\cite{Gregory:2011kh, Gregory:1993vy, Gregory:1994bj, Lehner:2011wc}.
-To our knowledge, this work provides the first example of a GL-like instability of a planar AdS$_4$ black brane in two-derivative pure Einstein gravity, arising entirely from the semi-holographic boundary coupling rather than from bulk matter fields or higher-derivative gravity.
-We find that the IZMs persist even at high temperatures and can be described by a simpler quasi-hydrodynamic theory of the hard sector, which mimics the inter-system coupling.
+{Finally, we find inhomogeneous zero modes (IZM) leading to short wavelength instability in the semi-holographic sound channel.
+The hybrid mode originating from the relaxation mode of the hard MIS sector becomes gapless exactly at a finite momentum $q_0 \neq 0$ signaling an IZM and an emergent spatial scale in the semi-holographic system.
+These IZMs occur at all temperatures up to the cutoff of the model.
+Unlike the Gregory-Laflamme (GL) instability of higher-dimensional black strings~\cite{Gregory:1993vy, Gregory:1994bj, Gregory:2011kh, Lehner:2011wc} which occurs at long wavelengths, we find that modes with momenta $q> q_0$ are unstable.
+This feature of the instability of high momentum modes carrying momentum larger than that of an IZM has been found earlier in the semi-holographic setup of \cite{Mondkar:2021qsf}.
+To our knowledge, such short wavelength instabilities are novel.
+We show that such IZMs can also be obtained from a simpler quasi-hydrodynamic theory of the hard sector which mimics the inter-system coupling.}

 Our analysis thus uncovers possible new dynamical phases of black holes with planar horizons without fine-tuning.
-At low temperatures, the coupled system supports long-lived oscillatory excitations resembling prethermal time crystals; at all temperatures, it admits finite-momentum zero modes that drive inhomogeneous phases; and at higher momenta, the system becomes GL-unstable despite having only two-derivative Einstein dynamics in the bulk.
-These phenomena show that semi-holography enables qualitatively new phases of black-brane dynamics and hybrid quantum systems.
+At low temperatures, the coupled system supports long-lived oscillatory excitations resembling prethermal time crystals; at all temperatures, it admits finite-momentum zero modes that drive inhomogeneous phases; and at higher momenta, the system becomes {unstable despite having only two-derivative Einstein dynamics in the bulk.} These phenomena show that semi-holography enables qualitatively new phases of black-brane dynamics and hybrid quantum systems.
 To establish these features firmly, we would require solving the full non-linear equations, which we leave to future work.

+The plan of the paper is as follows: we review the semi-holographic formulation in Sec. \ref{sec:setup} and describe the methodology of computing hybrid quasinormal modes in Sec. \ref{sec:methodology}.
+In Sec. \ref{sec:results}, we present the results in both shear and sound channels with special emphasis on the modes which lead to pre-thermal time crystal behavior and inhomogeneous ground states.
+Finally, we conclude in Sec. \ref{sec:discussion} with discussion and outlook.

-\section{The Semi-holographic framework}
+\section{The semi-holographic framework}